 Have a read as to how I got started and what to consider when looking for a UK manufacturer;

 Manufacture overseas people would say to me, its far cheaper, the quality is just as good.
 This may be the case but I just didn’t want to head down that road without exploring all my options…

-There’s no doubt there is a price war when it comes to manufacturing clothes, you only have to look at all the supermarkets doing a wide range of clothes, and there is definitely a price war going on when it comes to school uniforms.
-Everything is manufactured on such an industrial scale, the cost of shipping is a small price to pay when you consider the unit cost of producing some of these goods, but for start-ups, that isn’t the only thing to consider.
+There’s no doubt there is a price war when it comes to manufacturing clothes.
+You only have to look at all the supermarkets doing a wide range of clothes, and there is definitely a price war going on when it comes to school uniforms.
+Everything is manufactured on such an industrial scale.
+The cost of shipping is a small price to pay when you consider the unit cost of producing some of these goods.
+However for start-ups, that isn’t the only thing to consider.

-Although a lot of the supermarket clothes are a decent enough quality, there’s no doubt you are only getting what you pay for, and sometimes not even that.
-And then there’s the ‘designer’ clothes, varying from expensive to extortionate, and yes some of this is also produced overseas, with the same low costs and margins which would make your eyes water.
-I know its business and people are free to make as much money as possible, and I have no qualms with that, but sometimes it just seems a little one sided.
+Although a lot of the supermarket clothes are a decent enough quality.
+There’s no doubt you are only getting what you pay for, and sometimes not even that.
+And then there’s the ‘designer’ clothes, varying from expensive to extortionate, and yes some of this is also produced oversea.
+Some with the same low costs and margins which would make your eyes water.
+I know its business and people are free to make as much money as possible.
+I have no qualms with that, but sometimes it just seems a little one sided.